U.S. in talks with Huawei CFO Meng on resolving criminal charges: source

 U.S. President Donald Trump told Reuters after Meng’s arrest in 2018 that he would intervene in the case if it would serve national security interests or help close a trade deal with China.
 Meng’s lawyers expressed concern at the time that she was a pawn.

-Reporting by Karen Freifeld in New York; Additional reporting by David Shepardson in Washington, Steve Scherer and David Ljunggren in Ottawa, and Brenda Goh; Editing by Peter Henderson and Daniel Wallis
+Reporting by Karen Freifeld in New York; Additional reporting by David Shepardson in Washington, Steve Scherer and David Ljunggren in Ottawa, Brenda Goh in Shanghai and Cate Cadell in Beijing, Bhargav Acharya in Bengaluru; Editing by Peter Henderson, Daniel Wallis and Alexander Smith

 Our Standards: The Thomson Reuters Trust Principles.